Brazil

 In the 17th century, the Netherlands gained control of a significant part of Brazil, seeking to dominate the sugar trade.

-The JK government modernized and industrialized Brazil but left a poor legacy for its successors.
+The JK government industrialized Brazil quickly, but debt, inflation, and regional inequality left a difficult legacy.

 Brazilian Economy in the Café Filho Administration